Areas of Focus

 Vision

-Before 2030, Polk County will have a Quality of Life that encourages diverse backgrounds to live in harmony while developing physically, spiritually, mentally, and culturally, within a healthy and safe environment.
+Before 2044, Polk County will have a Quality of Life that encourages diverse backgrounds to live in harmony while developing physically, spiritually, mentally and culturally within a healthy and safe environment.

-The Quality of Life LEAD Team is comprised of representatives from across Polk County including non-profits, social services, government, health care, education, and faith-based organizations.
+The Quality of Life LEADS Team is comprised of representatives from across Polk County, including non-profits, social services, government, health care, education, and faith-based organizations.
 Through this diverse membership, different perspectives are gleaned when probing the wide ranging and complex issues contributing to the Quality of Life in Polk County.

 Although health is one of the important domains of quality of life, there are many other aspects — jobs, housing, schools, as well as natural and built environments.
 Intangibles such as culture, values, and spirituality are also key to overall quality of life that add to the complexity of its definition.